 The UK isn’t a nation of investors.
 According to research we conducted in 2023, more than half (52%) of people hadn't even considered investing in the past year.

 There are many reasons why there's a reluctance to invest, but a big one is the belief that you need a huge bundle of money to get started.
 In fact, 43% of those we surveyed said they hadn't invested due to a lack of money, and we found that the average amount people thought they needed was £41,354.

 However, thanks to digital investment management platforms like Wealthify, it’s now possible to start building your financial future by investing small sums.
 Here’s how it works.

 Before the Internet, not everybody had access to wealth management.
-Anyone could buy a stock but they’d need to call a broker, and the minimum investment required was often high.
-But things have changed, and investing can now be done online.
+Anyone could buy a stock, but they’d need to call a broker to do so, and the minimum investment required was often high.
+However, things have changed since then, and investing can now be done online.

-Drip feed your cash into investments
+Drip feed your investments

 Invest for a number of years

-Don’t forget to mitigate risk
+Try to mitigate risk

-Invest in a Stocks and Shares ISA
+Use a Stocks & Shares ISA

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.